 By statute, the FHCF's maximum potential obligation is capped at \$17 billion for a single season.
-Reimbursement premiums paid by participating insurers are the primary source of funding to cover the FHCF's reimbursement obligations.
+Premiums paid by participating insurers are the primary source of funding to cover the FHCF's reimbursement obligations.

-For the 2023-2024 contract year, reimbursement premiums were \$1.513 billion.
-As of December 31, 2023, the FHCF had a fund balance of \$4.3 billion.
+For the 2024-2025 contract year, reimbursement premiums were \$1.433 billion.
+As of December 31, 2024, the FHCF had a fund balance of \$7.12 billion.
+The year-end 2024 fund balance is prior to setting loss reserves for hurricanes occurring in 2024.